enricoJL/enricojl.github.io/_posts/2023-01-06-is-this-real.md

 that's it!
 I fell
 knocked down with love
 I've been in delight ever since

-do you know what's in those eyes
-when I look very close to you
-my face warmed up in another world
-can you tell me what you see whithin

 is this real love... or what?